HOW DO I OBTAIN AN ORGAN DONOR BRACELET/NECKLACE/DISK?

 Two doctors, who are completely independent of the transplant team, have to perform detailed tests before a person can be declared brain dead.
-The criteria for brain death are very strictly adhered to and accepted medically, legally and ethically in South Africa and internationally.
+The criteria for brain death is very strictly adhered to and accepted medically, legally and ethically in South Africa and internationally.

 No. As soon as the donated organs / tissue has been removed, the body is returned to the family to bury or cremate.

-Most religions support organ and tissue donation, as it is consistent with life preservation.
+Most religions support organ and tissue donation as it is consistent with life preservation.
 If you are unsure, you should talk to your spiritual leader.

 Yes.
 You can change your mind at any time.
 Simply tear up your organ donor card and remove the sticker from your ID document and driver’s license.
 Please inform your family that you no longer wish to be an organ / tissue donor.